digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 | Step 2 | 🎯 Choose career based on passion | 🛠️ Build rare and valuable skills |
 | Step 3 | 🏆 Achieve success and happiness | ❤️ Passion grows as you gain mastery and impact |

 ## Conclusion

-Organizations as collections of capital
-Organizations as collections of resources Organizations as collections of contracts Organizations as collections of knowledge
+Organizations as collections of capital (industrial revolution) Organizations as collections of resources (competitive strategy) Organizations as collections of contracts (transaction cost theory) Organizations as collections of knowledge (knowledge economy/digitalization)

 Workers fight for safe jobs, fair wages
 Workers fight for social insurance and leisure